dylanoonk/notetaker-i-hardly-know-er/README.md

 Notetaker?
 I Hardly Know 'Er (NTIHKH) is a lightweight, Markdown-based note-taking webapp built with Node.js, Express, and EJS.
 It allows you to write, edit, and manage notes with real-time Markdown preview, upload and manage images for your posts, and includes a simple authentication system.

+## Notice

+This is designed to run on a local server or a NAS.
+It has not been properly tested for security and should be treated as insecure.
+Expose to the public-facing internet at your own risk!

 ## Features

 - **Markdown Editor:** Write your notes in Markdown and see a live preview.